cass-i-dy/startup/notes.md

 * PEM stands for Privacy Enhanced Mail and are a type of Publik Key Infrastructure file used for keys and certificates.
 Helps for Security
 * Domain name([subdomain.]*root(secondary.top)
 * ability to route requests is called a gateway, or reverse proxy, and allows you to expose multiple web services (i.e. your project services) as a single external web service (i.e. Caddy).
+* Port 80 is reserved for HTTP
+* HTTP status codes in the 300 range are for content redirects or caching
+* Which is NOT a standard HTTP header?
+Language
+* Standard HTTP headers are Content-Type, Host, Cookie
+* Cookies allow for a server to store data on the client
+* Hashing stored passwords is important because it improves security by making the password unreadable
+* WEbSocket adds value to HTTP because it removes the need to keep a connection open.
+* What is Not a purpose of JSX is to combine CSS, HTML, and JavaScript
+* The purpose of JSX is to inject your HTML into your JavaScript, to componentize you HTML, and to allow for composability of your HTML
+* The command "NAMP insall ws" will not add template code for websockets to your JavaScript.
+* The command "NPM install ws" will lock the version of the websocket package for your application, add the websocket source code to the node_modules directory, add a dependency to your package.json file
+* you can use fetch in front-end and back-end code (true)
+* Which of the following is NOT true about Linux daemon?
+It cannot fork other processes
+* Linux daemon can execute independent of a user, start when the computer is rebooted, PM2 is an example of daemon.